MacawNL/MvvmQuickCross/Readme.md

 ### Create an Android App ###
 Here is how to create an Android Twitter app that demonstrates simple data binding:
-> WORK IN PROGRESS: this example is in writing; eta is October 11, 2013.
+> Note that the complete source for this example is available in this repository, [here](http://github.com/MacawNL/MvvmQuickCross/tree/master/Examples/Twitter).

 1. Create a working Android app by following steps 1 though 4 of [Getting Started](#getting-started) above - choose an **Android Application** project named "Twitter" and an **Android Class Library** project named "Twitter.Shared".